by Christopher Talbot

 A creature made uniquely according to God’s image, consisting of both body and soul, created to love and glorify God.

 I would also like to offer a few caveats for our larger discussion.
 I will generally use the word “soul” to refer to the immaterial part of man, and the word “body” to refer to the material part of man.
-While some scholars refer to the immaterial part of man as spirit, or more philosophically, the mind, I find soul to strike a balance both philosophically and biblically.
+While some scholars refer to the immaterial part of man as “spirit”, or more philosophically, the “mind,” I find “soul” to strike a balance both philosophically and biblically.
 Second, I use the word “body” in distinction from the word “flesh.”
-As we’ll note later the New Testament especially tends to treat “flesh” with a negative connotation, often implying physical temptation.
-The body, on the other hand, seems to generally refer simply to the physical or material part of the human person.
+As we’ll note later, the New Testament especially tends to treat “flesh” with a negative connotation, often implying physical temptation.
+The body, on the other hand, seems generally to refer to the physical or material part of the human person.

 Further, this presentation will follow what I hope is a fairly clear outline.
-First, we will begin by engaging in a brief exploration as to what the Bible says about the human constitution.
-Second, we will situate the biblical data within larger theological, philosophical, and even briefly historical discussions regarding the relationship of the body and soul.
-Lastly, we will seek to apply this theological anthropology to a modern issue; namely, in the area of transgenderism.
+First, we will begin with a brief exploration of what the Bible says about the human constitution.
+Second, we will situate the biblical data within larger theological, philosophical, and even briefly historical discussion regarding the relationship of the body and soul.
+Lastly, we will seek to apply this theological anthropology to a modern issue; namely, transgenderism.
 In doing so, my aim is to help you to think more biblically about the human constitution, and to think more critically and practically about how this applies to our current cultural moment.

 The Bible

-It is vitally important for us to understand what the Bible has to say about the human body.
-As will be noted more fully later, it is in discussion of the human body that so many bioethical issues are at play, as well as multiple other areas of concern.
-To note, what a person thinks about the human embodiment has implications for: human agency, personal identity, the soul, Christian worship, the spiritual disciplines, use of technology, abortion, fetal research, reproductive technologies, human cloning, euthanasia, physician-assisted suicide, end of life care, human sexuality, and gender, and much, much more.
+It is vitally important to understand what the Bible has to say about the human body.
+As will be noted more fully later, it is in discussing the body that so many bioethical issues are at play, as well as multiple other areas of concern.
+What a person thinks about the human embodiment has implications for human agency, personal identity, the soul, Christian worship, the spiritual disciplines, use of technology, abortion, fetal research, reproductive technologies, human cloning, euthanasia, physician-assisted suicide, end of life care, human sexuality, and gender, and much, much more.
 Theological anthropology seems to be the pertinent doctrine of our time.

 Greg Allison enumerates the wide-ranging implications and concerns of human embodiment as it relates to Christian doctrine: